-Action back Management Plan Summary o Responsibility Timing Action developments/drainage works to avoid stormwater discharge from dieback infested or uninterpretable areas into uninfested bushland areas. with contractors and JAH staff. be included in CEMP prior to works commencing Landscaping and Revegetation DMP10 Revegetation shall be consistent with CMP Appendix D Bushland Rehabilitation and Revegetation Guidelines.
+Table 1.
+Dieb ack Management Plan Summary o f Actions.
+Action Responsibility Timing DMP9 Design new developments/drainage works to avoid stormwater discharge from dieback infested or uninterpretable areas into uninfested bushland areas.
+JAH EM in consultation with contractors and JAH staff.
+Where relevant, to be included in CEMP prior to works commencing.
+Landscaping a and Revegetation DMP10 Revegetation shall be consistent with CMP Appendix D Bushland Rehabilitation and Revegetation Guidelines.
 JAH EM At all times DMP11 Landscaping in developed areas shall be consistent with the Jandakot Airport Landscape Design Guidelines.
-JAH EM At all times Research and d Industry Consultation DMP12 Assess research proposals requesting access to Jandakot Airport dieback infestations in regards to feasibility, safety, relevance, impost on JAH resources, etc. JAH EM Timing of assessment to be agreed upon between JAH and relevant research institution requesting the access.
+JAH EM At all times Research and Industry Consultation DMP12 Assess research proposals requesting access to Jandakot Airport dieback infestations in regards to feasibility, safety, relevance, impost on JAH resources, etc. JAH EM Timing of assessment to be agreed upon between JAH and relevant research institution requesting the access.
 DMP13 Facilitate access by researchers to Jandakot Airport dieback infestations (subject to assessment and approval as described in DMP12).
 JAH EM Following receipt of request from a research institution or government agency.
 DMP14 Consult with dieback organisations and/or professionals to ensure that the most appropriate prevention and treatment methods are being applied at Jandakot Airport.
 JAH EM Prior to undertaking phosphite (or other appropriate) treatment and during triennial review of the DMP.
-Monitoring ar nd Contingency Requirements DMP15 Undertake dieback reassessment.
+Monitoring an d Contingency Requirements DMP15 Undertake dieback reassessment.
 JAH EM.
-2017 then Triennially.
+Triennially (next due 2020).
 DMP16 Enter suspected new infestations or suspected rapid spread of existing infestations observed in between triennial dieback assessments into the JAH Safety Management System database as an Environment Incident.
 JAH EM Within 7 days of a suspected new infestation or rapid spread of an existing infestation being reported.
 DMP17 Implement actions identified from the Environment Incident investigation process commenced under DMP16 JAH EM In accordance with timing identified under Environment Incident investigation process.
-Communicati DMP18 Publish the amended DMP on the JAH website.
-JAH EM Within 4 weeks of DMP review completion (or, if applicable, within one month of
+Communication on DMP18 Publish the amended DMP on the JAH website.
+JAH EM Within 4 weeks of DMP review completion (or, if applicable, within

-Action Responsibility Timing endorsement by relevant government regulator).
+Table 1.
+Dieback Management Plan Summary of Actions.
+Action Responsibility Timing Action Responsibility one month of endorsement by relevant government regulator).
 DMP19 Update the JAH CEMP and tenant OEMP templates with relevant dieback management information (only required if information within current CEMP and OEMP templates is not consistent with the current DMP).
 JAH EM Within 3 months of DMP review completion (or, if applicable, within one month of endorsement by relevant government regulator).
 DMP20 Ensure all CEMPs and OEMPs submitted to JAH for review and endorsement adequately addresses dieback management, relevant to the activities proposed to be undertaken.
 JAH EM Prior to endorsing CEMP or OEMP.
-DMP21 Include relevant dieback management information within inductions for contractors working across dieback boundaries (e.g. weed spraying contractors).
+DMP21 Include relevant dieback management information within inductions or written instructions for contractors working across dieback boundaries (e.g. weed spraying contractors).
 JAH EM Ongoing - Inductions to be completed before works commence.
-Reporting Re equirements DMP22 Report against actions of the DMP within the Jandakot Airport Annual Environment Report (AER) and provide copies to DIRD and DOE.
+Reporting Req uirements DMP22 Report against actions of the DMP within the Jandakot Airport Annual Environment Report (AER) and provide copies to DIRDC and DOEE.
 JAH EM 28 October Annually.
 DMP23 Report against actions of the DMP within an Annual Compliance Report (ref Condition 16 of EPBC 2009/4796) and publish on the JAH website.
 JAH EM 28 October Annually.
 Review and Amendment of DMP DMP24 Review and update (if required) DMP following triennial dieback survey.
-JAH EM June 2018, then Triennially.
+JAH EM June 2021, then Triennially.